HQarroum/sys-get/README.md

 ##### Updating the base topic

-When the MQTT strategy is run, it defaults to a communication scheme based on `system` topic.
-Below is an example of how to update this topic to have another value.
+When the MQTT strategy is run, it defaults to a communication scheme based on the `system` topic.
+Below is an example of how to update this value and use another topic.

 ```bash
 sys-get serve --use-expressify mqtt --mqtt-opts /path/to/config.json --topic my/topic